 Do what you can to uplift your team, and you’ll build positive momentum that extends to your customers.

 We should all do a bit more to show empathy towards each other in this post-COVID-19 world.
-And your customer support team, in particular, has a great opportunity to take a considerate approach to hear, understand, and help those in need or stress.
+And your customer support team, in particular, has a great opportunity to take a considerate approach to hearing, understanding, and helping those in need or stress.

 By encouraging active listening, putting yourself in your customer’s shoes, and addressing unintentional biases, your team will be well on their way to excelling in this area.